jordanheidlage/team_profile_generator/README.md

 ## Description

-This application allows the user to generate a website to display profiles for each of the employees on their team.
+This application utilizes node.js command-line applications to take in information about employees on an Engineering team, and generate an HTML webpage to display summaries for each of these people.

 ## Table of Contents